 Keywords associated with your page are what trigger users to find your site when they perform a search for a specific item or information.

-Search Network: Is where your ads will appear.
+6. Search Network: This is where your ads will appear.
 The most common placement is at the top and right of the results page, but they can also be displayed on other websites such as YouTube.

 Quality Score: This is the rating that Google assigns to advertisements and keywords, which influences your cost per click (CPC).
 The relevance of the ad, the percentage of clicks obtained, and the experience of the landing page all contribute to this score.
 The goal of this system is for higher-quality ads to rank higher and have a lower cost per click.